-If we have spread grit, drive on it where possible and not in a wheel track to maximise its effect.
+If there is grit on the highway, drive on it where possible and not in a wheel track to maximise its effect.

-Grit and CMA, which are sometimes used at the same time, lessen the severity of winter road conditions but do not completely stop ice and snow from affecting journeys, so remember to drive to the conditions.
-However, the speed at which ice and snow can occur means that there will be times when grit and CMA have not yet been spread.
+Remember to drive to the conditions.
+The speed at which ice and snow can occur means that there will be times when grit and CMA have not yet been spread.

 - Allow greater following distances on frosty and wet days.

 - Be prepared for any delays – dress for the conditions, have warm blankets, bottled water and emergency rations in your vehicle.

 - Obey emergency road closed signs and barriers.